litprog/litprog/lit_v3/12_sudoku.md

     out_fobj.write(times_data)
 ```

-I spent a few hours on different ways to render charts eventually gave up on getting it the way I wanted (as close as possible to the originals).
+I spent a few hours on different ways to render plots eventually gave up on getting it the way I wanted (as close as possible to the originals).
 The matplotlib API is a travasty.

 ```python
 # lp_exec